Blaze Bernstein Murder: How Did He Die? Who Killed Him?

 Born on April 27, 1998, in Orange County, California, to Gideon and Jeanne Bernstein, Blaze Bernstein was a kind individual, a brilliant student, a loyal friend, and a culinary enthusiast.
 At the age of 19, he was a sophomore at the University of Pennsylvania, undertaking pre-med programs and acting as a managing editor for the school’s culinary magazine.
 He was healthy, happy, and seemed to have a shining future ahead of him.
 However, when Blaze came back home to California for the holidays in late 2017, no one could have expected that he’d end up losing his life.

 On January 2, 2018, Blaze left his family home sometime in the evening to do his own thing, never to return.
 It was only the next day, when he failed to meet his mother for a dentist appointment or answer his phone, that his parents realized that he was missing.
 Over the following week, detectives, his friends, and his family tried their best to locate Blaze and bring him to safety.
 But, on January 9, his cold and bloodied body was found buried in the brush surrounding a park in Foothill Ranch.
-He had been stabbed 19 times in the neck before being left in the dirt to die.
+He had been stabbed 28 times across his body before being left in the dirt to die.

-As per initial police statements, Blaze Bernstein was last seen driving with a friend to Borrego Park in Foothill Ranch, whom they quickly identified as Samuel “Sam” Woodward.
-As Blaze’s former classmate from high school (the Orange County School of the Arts), it shouldn’t have been a surprise for these two to hang out together, but it was.
-After all, while Blaze was openly gay and a Jew, Sam allegedly had quite the reputation for being a homophobe, neo-Nazi, and racist.
+According to police records, Blaze was last seen driving with someone he knew to Borrego Park in Foothill Ranch, whom they quickly identified as Samuel “Sam” Woodward.
+As his former classmate from high school (Orange County School of the Arts), it shouldn’t have been a surprise for these two to hang out together, but it was.
+After all, while Blaze was openly gay and a Jew, Sam had quite the reputation for allegedly being a homophobe, neo-Nazi, and racist.
 Yet, when interrogated, he was cooperative and revealed that they did go to the park, after which Blaze walked away alone.

-In August 2018, though, eight months after the fact, two additional counts of committing a hate crime were placed on Sam because of Blaze’s sexual orientation.
+In August 2018, though, eight months after the fact, two additional counts of committing a hate crime were placed on Sam because of Blaze’s religious background as well as sexual orientation.
 Following this enhancement, Orange County District Attorney Tony Rackauckas stated, “We will prove that Woodward killed Blaze because Blaze was gay.”
-Then, he added that this accusation is the result of Sam’s social media and cell phone data revealing “graphic” and “chilling” content that spews hate towards “every protected group.”
+Then, he added that this accusation is the result of Sam’s social media and cell phone data revealing “graphic” and “chilling” content from Atomwaffen that spews hate towards “every protected group.”

 Read More: Where is Samuel “Sam” Woodward Now?